SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 ## Quick explanation of this document
 Arguments that are optional all have the `: Optional` suffix.
 Every other argument is required.
 **User** refers to any Discord User, **Member** refers to a Server Member.
-**Admin only** means that you have to be the Server Owner, have Administrator Rights or the Moderator Role to use this Command.
+**Moderator only** means that you have to be the Server Owner, have Administrator Rights or the Moderator Role to use this Command.
+**Admin only** means that you need to have Administrator Rights in order to use this Command.
 **Owner only** means that only the Bot's Owner can use this Command.
 **Aliases** show you other names the Command is available under.
 The usage is exactly the same if you use the default name or one of the listed aliases.
 Everything else should be fairly self-explanatory.